Quick Notes on PKD

 In contrast, direct DNA sequencing requires only a single sample from the proband.
 This method is a direct analysis of the DNA sequences of the PKD1 and PKD2 genes.
 It is private, and the results are only reported to the proband's physician and the patient (the proband).
 Using very sophisticated DNA sequencing apparatus, each of the nearly 17,000 "bases" of DNA are analyzed and the entire sequence is thus determined.
 This method is capable of identifying those changes in the sequence that are indicative of disease.
 It may be the only option if family members are unavailable or unwilling to participate in a linkage study.
-Each of these methods has pros and cons….you can check on the costs…..
+Each of these methods has pros and cons and the it can be costly to the patient.

 How does a person get PKD?